UZziell/v2ray-haproxy-docker/README.md

 chmod +x v2ray-install.sh;
 sudo ./v2ray-install.sh
 ```
 Run the script again to uninstall the service.
+When the setup is over on the *Upstream* server, 3 QRCodes and URLs **(vmess://, vless://, ss://)** will be generated for clients.

 ### Client
-Scan the generated QRCodes or use the links with app that support the default used protocols(VMess, Vless, Shadowsocks)
+Scan the generated QRCodes or use the URLs with app that support the default used protocols(VMess, Vless, Shadowsocks)

-##### VMess and Vless Protocol
+#### VMess and Vless Protocol
 In theory any v2ray client should work.

 Tested clients apps: